not-na/cardgame/docs/protospec/packets/packet_lobby_kick.rst

 Purpose
 -------

-This packet is used to kick a client out of a :term:`lobby`\ .
+This packet is used to kick a client from a :term:`lobby`\ .
 It also allows the kicker to name a reason for why the other client has been kicked.

 This client will receive a :cg:packet:`cg:status.message` packet informing it on the